 Most secure and reliable form of investing.
 With a tenure period of 15 years, it builds concentrated savings and provides over 9% interest per annum (Interest rates vary).
 You also get a tax deduction u/s 80C up to a limit of Rs.1,50,000.
 Further, both the investment and the interest amount are well secured for they are backed by the sovereign guarantee.
 Other than PPF, the options are the Recognized Provident Fund (RPF) and the Unrecognized Provident Fund (URPF).

-One of the well-known wealth preservers, the PPF is well recognized amongst the investors.
+One of the well-known wealth preservers, the PPF is well recognized amongst investors.
 Max up your investment eligibility into PPF to gain full deductions under 80C.
-Any withdrawal in between the first 5 years is liable for the tax.
+Any withdrawal between the first 5 years is liable for the tax.
 And it is suggested to maintain the PF account even after the maturity period of 15 years.

 Investment into PPF is rated triple “E” (Exempt for the tax if invested, exempt for tax over returns earned, and exempt for tax over maturity).
-Small savings into such schemes are the backbone of India’s saving system.
+Small savings in such schemes are the backbone of India’s saving system.
 If it is provided by your employer, make full use of it.
 If not, check out RPF and URPF.
 (More into the topic will be updated in the coming days, Subscribe to the website).